 Paris Visite Pass

-In addition to unlimited travel on all types of Parisian public transport in a given zone, the Paris Visite pass also offers interesting discounts on admission to certain monuments (for a detailed list of discounts, see for example this website: transilien.com).
+In addition to unlimited travel on all modes of Parisian public transport in a given zone, the Paris Visite pass offers interesting discounts on admission to some sights (for a detailed list of discounts, see, for example, this website: transilien.com), but you'd have to visit quite a lot of sights in a day to make the price worthwhile compared to a single-day Navigo pass at 12 eur.

 Prices and options

-Children under 11 years old get a 50% discount and children under 4 travel free.
+Children under 11 get a 50% discount and children under 4 travel free.

 Zones | 1 day | 2 days | 3 days | 5 days |